Maintaining the best humidity for weed will allow your marijuana plants to reach their fullest potential.

 How to lower or raise temperatures in grow rooms

-Selecting a proper location for your grow room can help you maintain your temperatures.
+Selecting a proper location for your grow room can help you maintain your ideal temperatures.
 Cool basements are much easier to control in summertime then spare bedrooms with windows facing the sun.
-Here are some ways that you can establish the best temperatures for your grow room.
+Here are some ways that you can establish the ideal temperatures for your grow room.